 The Funds may invest in fixed time deposits, whether or not subject to withdrawal penalties.
 The commercial paper obligations which the Funds may buy are unsecured and may include variable rate notes.
 The nature and terms of a variable rate note (i.e., a "Master Note") permit the Funds to invest fluctuating amounts at varying rates of interest pursuant to a direct arrangement between a Fund as lender, and the issuer, as borrower.
 It permits daily changes in the amounts borrowed.
 A Fund has the right at any time to increase, up to the full amount stated in the note agreement, or to decrease the amount outstanding under the note.
 The issuer may prepay at any time and without penalty any part of or the full amount of the note.
 The note may or may not be backed by one or more bank letters of credit.
 Because these notes are direct lending arrangements between a Fund and the issuer, it is not generally contemplated that they will be traded; moreover, there is currently no secondary market for them.
-Except as specifically provided in the Prospectus, there is no limitation on the type of issuer from whom these notes may be purchased; however, in connection with such purchase and on an ongoing basis, the adviser will consider the earning power, cash flow and other liquidity ratios of the issuer, and its ability to pay principal and interest on demand, including a situation in which all holders of such notes made demand simultaneously.
-Variable rate notes are subject to a Fund's investment restriction on illiquid securities unless such notes can be put back to the issuer on demand within seven days.
+Except as specifically provided in the Prospectus, there is no limitation on the type of issuer from whom these notes may be purchased; however, in connection with such purchase and on an ongoing basis, the adviser will consider the earning power, cash flow and other liquidity ratios of the issuer, and its ability to pay principal and interest on demand, including a situation in which all holders of such notes can be put back to the issuer on demand within seven days.